aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 - [What to include in your first post][firstPostGuide]
 - [Ideas for first post][firstPostIdeas]

+The file you will want to edit is /_posts/2019-01-13-first-blog-post.md.

+At the top of the file are some configuration settings that are referred to as front matter.
+You will want to update the dates.

+In addition, update the date in the file name to reflect the date you are starting your blog.
+You can change this when you are in edit mode.

+Be sure to commit any changes!

+Since we have updated the dates you need to create a new image folder for the new blog date.
+If you decided to keep the dates then you are all set.

+What I do is create a folder for each post and use a date format to name them, like YYYYMMDD.
+The simplest way to create a new folder for the images is to navigate over to the /assets/images.
+Then click the Create new file button.
+This will let you put the file name and optionally create new folders.

+Type in the date and a /.

+![New Folder Step 1][NewFolderStep1]

+Then you will have to create a file.
+You can name it anything you like.

+![New Folder Step 2][NewFolderStep2]

+I used test.txt.

+![New Folder Step 3][NewFolderStep3]

+Now that you have a new folder you can upload the images.

+I always have at least three images:

+- My Header
+- Image for FaceBook links
+- Image for Twitter links

+![Default Post Images][DefaultPostImages]

+{% include important.html content="If you do not upload these image files be sure to comment out the front matter variables in the post markdown file." %}

 ## Parting Thoughts - Blog Away

 Great now you have a cool and free blog!